Nights-Software/ns-docs/resources/ers.md

 ## Troubleshoot

 - **FAQ Answers**
   - SmartFires and SmartHose resource actually need to be named to `SmartFires` and `SmartHose`, otherwise fire & smoke callouts will bug out your callout system.
+The same goes for SmartFiresLite and SmartHoseLite.
   - MDT integration?
 Make sure to enable ERS in `night_shifts` and enable Night Shifts in `night_ers`.
 Duty toggled through the MDT.
   - Read the compatibility knowledge below for more wisdom.

 - **Compatibility knowledge**
   - Iceline Hosting: Enable Beyond by setting it to 1 in your server dashboard, otherwise entities will not spawn.
   - RemoveCopsAI: Remove this resource, it does not work with ERS, because it removes spawned entities by ERS.
   - Clear world commands / Anti cheat » Usually causes issues when deleting ERS entities, which should not be deleted by other scripts.
-ERS entities spawn server side so are usually not affected by Anti Cheat.
+Most ERS entities spawn server side so are usually not affected by Anti Cheat.

 ## Feedback
 Are you missing things in this documentation or do you wish to leave us a product review.
 Feel free to visit our Discord!
 Click the Discord button at the bottom of this page to visit our ticket & review channels.